Generic selectors

-Magento 2 CLI Scripts Translations
+Magento 2 Cli Translations Scripts

 You already know how to create a simple CLI script.
 The CLI scripts are initialized with a different area – essentially, with a separate CLI area\application, which lacks the standard frontend\admin localizations functionality.
 We faced that when developing a script for sending order emails via CLI – the emails were missing translations of the origin of the order.
 Let’s try to figure out “why?” and “how to fix?”.